The First-Year Experience: Your Success Starts Here

 Transfer Students: Advanced standing may be awarded to transfer students whose prior academic work was completed at a regionally accredited American university or an equivalent international university as recognized by Webster.

-High School Students Earning Associate Degrees: In determining if a student is considered a freshman or transfer student for admission and scholarship purposes, date of high school graduation will be the primary factor.
-High-achieving students enrolled in programs on community college campuses earning a high school diploma and associate degree simultaneously are considered a freshman for purposes of Webster University admissions, scholarship award and housing policies.
+High School Students Earning Associate Degrees: In determining if a student is considered a transfer or freshman student for admission and scholarship purposes, date of high school graduation will be the primary factor.
+High-achieving students enrolled in programs on community college campuses earning a high school diploma and associate degree simultaneously are considered a freshman student for purposes of Webster University admissions, scholarship award and housing policies.
 All University transfer credit policies will apply, so students will likely be admitted with advanced standing.
-Students shall submit official high school transcript as well as official college transcripts showing all college-level work attempted, along with all other requirements as outlined for freshman admission.
+Students shall submit official high school transcript as well as official college transcripts showing all college-level work attempted, along with all other requirements as outlined for freshman student admission.
 Students who have matriculated to a college or university post-high school graduation will be considered transfer students for admission purposes.

 Request More Information Begin Your Application